idaholab/moose/modules/reactor/doc/content/source/meshgenerators/CoreMeshGenerator.md

 !listing modules/reactor/test/tests/meshgenerators/core_mesh_generator/core.i block=Mesh

-Resulting mesh block layout:
+This is the resulting mesh block layout, where by default a single block is assigned to all of the quadrilateral elements in the mesh:

 !media reactor/meshgenerators/core_mesh_generator.png style=width:40%;

-Resulting "region_id" extra element integer layout
+This is the resulting "region_id" extra element integer layout, which was chosen by setting the region IDs for each of the constituent pins and assemblies:

 !media reactor/meshgenerators/core_mesh_generator_rid.png style=width:40%;